tusharagg1/chest-x-ray-ai/docs/Presentations/FinalPresentation/README.md

 # Final Presentation

 The folders and files for this folder are as follows:

-Describe ...
+`X-RayAssist.pptx` - The presentation for the final demo of X-RayAssist.